 From black sandy beaches to hot water pools – no part of New Zealand is more than 128 kilometres from the ocean.
 What does that mean you ask?
-No matter where you are – a Campervan in Rotorua, or a hostel in Queenstown – the beach is nearby!
+No matter where you are – a Campervan in Rotorua, a hostel in Queenstown or Road Tripping through New Zealand's north or south island - the beach is near by!

 1. New Chums Beach, Coromandel Peninsula